NFL appeals 6-game suspension for Browns quarterback Watson – KION546

 A league official told The Associated Press before Watson’s three-day disciplinary hearing concluded in June that the NFL wanted to avoid an appeal.

-But the league proceeded with one amid a backlash from some fans and intense public pressure in the media.
+But the league proceeded with one amid a backlash from some fans.
 Other factors include Watson’s lack of remorse, which Robinson noted in her report.

 The NFL argued for an unprecedented punishment and wanted to fine Watson at least $5 million, a person familiar with the discussions told the AP on condition of anonymity because the hearing was private.